oOo0oOo/lean-lsp-mcp/README.md

 Some (optional) features and integrations of `lean-lsp-mcp` are configured using environment variables.
 These must be set in your shell or process environment before running the server.

 - `LEAN_PROJECT_PATH`: (optional) Path to your Lean project root.
 Set this if the server cannot automatically detect your project.
+- `LEAN_LOG_LEVEL`: (optional) Log level for the server.
+Options are "INFO", "WARNING", "ERROR", "NONE".
+Defaults to "INFO".
 - `LEAN_LSP_MCP_TOKEN`: (optional) Secret token for bearer authentication when using `streamable-http` or `sse` transport.
 - `LEAN_STATE_SEARCH_URL`: (optional) URL for a self-hosted [premise-search.com](https://premise-search.com) instance.
 - `LEAN_HAMMER_URL`: (optional) URL for a self-hosted [Lean Hammer Premise Search](https://github.com/hanwenzhu/lean-premise-server) instance.